 The first thing I’d like to emphasize is the importance of this question.
 Adequate maternal nutrition prior to conception and during pregnancy can protect the baby from diabetes, stroke, heart disease, kidney disease and memory loss later in life.

-Intuitively, most mothers know that what they eat will have a significant impact on the developing fetus.
-And traditional cultures have been aware of this for millennia.
 Special preconception and pregnancy diets have always emphasized foods that are particularly rich in certain nutrients known to promote healthy growth and development.
 In some cases, these groups provided special nutrients for fathers preparing to conceive as well.

 Traditional cultures with access to the sea used fish eggs.
 Those that consumed dairy products used high-quality milk from the spring and fall when grass was green and rapidly growing.
 African groups whose water was low in iodine used the ashes of certain plant foods to supply this important element.
 These foods were always added to a foundational diet rich in liver and other organ meats, bones and skin, fats, seafood and whatever local plant foods were available.